AnirudhVasudev47/Portfolio/README.md

 - **Responsive Design**: Fully responsive layout that works seamlessly on mobile, tablet, and desktop devices
 - **Section Navigation**: Smooth scrolling navigation to different sections of the portfolio
 - **Interactive Components**: Engaging UI elements with hover effects and animations
-- **Dynamic Content**: All content is served from a database, making it easy to update
+- **Static Content**: All content is served from static JSON files for fast loading
 - **Project Showcase**: Detailed presentation of professional projects with descriptions and links
 - **Skills Visualization**: Categorized skill sets with visual indicators
 - **Experience Timeline**: Chronological display of professional experience
-- **Contact Form**: Functional contact form that stores messages in the database
+- **Contact Form**: Functional contact form with client-side validation
 - **Resume Download**: Option to download resume/CV
 - **Hamburger Menu**: Collapsible navigation menu for mobile and medium screen sizes
-- **Database Integration**: PostgreSQL database for content management
-- **API Endpoints**: RESTful API for content management

 ## Technologies Used